LeoHChen/HarmonyVultrNode/README.md

 6. Read [here](https://docs.harmony.one/pangaea/setup-your-node-and-connect-to-pangaea/node-setup/advanced-users/vultr#step-3-launching-your-vultr-node) about start the Harmony node
 7. Let the new Node sync.
+8. Destroy the old Node when the new Vulr Node is fully synced.

+## 5. Migrate your existing Pangaea Node
+1. Follow the installation of [Step 1.
+Installation](#1-installation)
+2. Follow the instructions of [# 2.
+Config your Pangaea Node](#2-config-your-pangaea-node)
+3. Let the new Node sync.
-8. Destroy old the node when the sync is finished on the new Vultr Node.
+4. Destroy old the node when the sync is finished on the new Vultr Node.

-# 5. Manual Configuration
+# 6. Manual Configuration overrides
 ## Vultr Regions config
 As default the node is deployed to Seatle, this can be changed by altering the vultr_region in the data/terraform.tfvars apply.